Sketch a Performing Wireframe

 • Gestalt – help users perceive structure and relationships

-These principles should already be embedded when you design the system itself, as they must remain consistent across software, apps, websites, and other cross-channel touchpoints.
+These principles should already be embedded when you design the design system itself, as they must remain consistent across software, apps, websites, and other cross-channel touchpoints.

 Read more about Visual Deisgn Principles